giry-dev/mangrove-docs/docs/general/kandel/how-does-kandel-work/choosing-parameters.md

 ## Ratio

 This is the ratio of the progression used to calculate the price grid.
-You would logically bet on intra-day volatility (few min or hours):
+You would logically bet on intra-day volatility (few min or hours).
+If the volatility is increasing, you might want to increase the grid size (space between price points).

-* High volatility: better to have spaced out price points
+* High volatility: spaced out price points (less price points in the chosen range) -> higher ratio
-* Low volatility: narrow price points
+* Low volatility: narrow price points (more price points in the chosen range) -> smaller ratio

-If the volatility is increasing, you can increase the grid size (space between price points).

 ## Step size